Menu

 CLASSIC SCENES

-* The running joke throughout the show, with the aforementioned talentless, annoying xylophone player continually popping up at the most unexpected times and places, including in Battersea Park when the Goodies are lost, already being inside the castle when they are carted in by the female hunters, getting tossed off the tower onto the scrap heap still thumping away on his battered instrument and drumming away on the women's heads during the big brawl, with the ladies joining in the infernal xylophone playing right at the end.
+* The running joke throughout the show, with the aforementioned talentless, annoying xylophone player continually popping up at the most unexpected times and places, including in Battersea Park when the Goodies are lost, already being inside the castle when they are carted in by the female hunters, getting belatedly tossed off the tower onto the scrap heap (then still thumping away on his battered instrument to the annoyance of the other men), having Graeme destroy his xylophone during the swordfight with the Fairy Godmother and drumming away on the women's heads with his xylophone sticks during the big brawl at the climax, with the ladies joining in the infernal xylophone playing right at the end.

-* The inquisition by the chief dwarf regarding impostors in their midst, with him firstly asking "Wight lads, stand up!" inside the cottage, only for the Goodies to put their heads straight through the ceiling and collapse the house around them, and then saying that he hopes he doesn't need to "wesort to the wuler" to figure out who the culprits are.
-Upon the Goodies confessing to being tall, but still wanting to be dwarfs, he declares "We have ways of making you short!"; sending them off with the woodsman to have their legs chopped off.
-However despite the dwarf woodsman painting lines on their legs, he just can't do it because the axe is so heavy that he keeps falling over when he tries to swing it - "Can't do it!
-Sorry lads!"
+* The inquisition by the Chief Dwarf regarding the "impostors in our midst", with him firstly asking "Wight lads, stand up!" inside the cottage, only for the Goodies to put their heads straight through the ceiling and collapse the entire house around them, and then reconvening the meeting outside and saying that he hopes he doesn't need to "wesort to the wuler" to figure out who the culprits are.
+One of the actual dwarves cracks under the pressure of the Chief Dwarf's interrogation ("Alright, I'll confess, it's me!"), but Tim owns up that he and his fellow Goodies are the impostors as "We were desperate for work!" and Bill (who claims to be only "five foot, three-and-a-half", to the horrified gasps of "Giant!" from the dwarves!) demands "the right to work" and declares that the Chief Dwarf is just being "sizeist" (threatening to report him to the "Size Relations Board"!)
+Upon the Goodies confessing to being tall, but still wanting to be dwarves, the Chief Dwarf snidely declares "We have ways of making you short!" (to the maniacal close-up laughter of the other dwarves); sending the three Goodies off with the Fearsome Woodcutter to have their legs chopped off.
+However despite the dwarf woodsman painting lines on their legs for his axe to target, he "just can't do it" because the axe is so heavy that he keeps falling over when he tries to swing it - "Can't do it!
+Sorry lads!
+Oops!"

-* The visual sequence to "M.A.N - That's How We Spell WORK", with the Goodies forced to dress up in an incredible variety of weird and tasteless costumes.
-These include bellhops who are peppered with pies in the face, lion rugs which are jumped on by the girls, genies from a magic lamp, geese which are flogged to produce golden eggs, and cannibals with bones in their noses.
-All the while, the girls are dancing alongside them, but then show their gratitude by throwing the Goodies off the turret and onto a scrap heap of rubbish with the dwarves and some rather camp-looking princes.
-This is followed later by a loud scream and thud, then the xylophone man plays his crumpled instrument to a barrage of rotten fruit from the other men present.
+* The visual sequence to "M.A.N - That's How We Spell WORK", with the Goodies forced to dress up in a variety of weird and tasteless costumes to amuse and entertain the princesses.
+These include bellhops, pantomime princes, Humpty Dumpty (Graeme the googy-egg, who falls off the wall and gets cracked over the head with a big spoon), chefs (who pepper each other with pies in the face), lion rugs (which the girls jump on, much to the agony of the Goodies), genies from a magic lamp (who do silly Arabian dances), oversized geese which are flogged by the princesses to produce golden eggs (with Tim sending a volley of golden eggs flying everywhere after copping a particularly brutal thrashing), and cannibals (with bones stuck through various parts of their heads).
+All the while, the girls are dancing alongside them, but then show their total lack of gratitude by throwing the Goodies off the turret and onto a scrap heap of rubbish below, with the dwarves and some rather camp-looking pantomime princes for company.
+This is followed later by a loud scream and thud, then the xylophone man enthusiastically plays his crumpled instrument to a barrage of rotten fruit and vegetables from the other disgruntled men present.

-* The strange twist, with Tim turning into Timbellina the Fairy Godmother - complete with violin case and 'Godfather' theme music! - and fighting Bill and Graeme as they try to open the palace door to let the other men in.
-Also a poncily-dressed Graeme requiring padding to be fitted after he continually slaps himself on the thigh cowboy-style, a bank of candles being lit simultaneously with one swoosh of a lighting tube sword, and Bill swallowing his lighting sword whole, then bending over and blowing it out the other end, with it exploding and setting fire to some curtains!
+* The strange twist, with Tim turning into Timbellina the Fairy Godmother (complete with violin case, cigar and 'Godfather' theme music!) and fighting Bill and Graeme with lightsabers as they try to open the palace door to let the other men in.
+Also a poncily-dressed Graeme requiring padding to be fitted to his leg after he continually slaps himself on the thigh cowboy-style (only to then firmly slap his other unprotected thigh instead!), a bank of candles being lit simultaneously with one swoosh of a lightsaber by Tim, and Bill swallowing his lightsaber whole, then bending over and blowing it out the other end, with it exploding and setting fire to some curtains!

 GUEST STARS

-(Seven Dwarfs & Princes: Kenny Baker, Peter Burroughs, George Claydon, Mike Cottrel, Malcolm Dixon, Mike Edmonds, Tony Friel, John Ghavan, Rusty Goffe, Jackie Purvies, Gerald Stadden)
+(Seven Dwarves & Princes: Kenny Baker, Peter Burroughs, George Claydon, Mike Cottrel, Malcolm Dixon, Mike Edmonds, Tony Friel, John Ghavan, Rusty Goffe, Jackie Purvies, Gerald Stadden)

 (Princesses: Jacki Barron, Caroline Dillon, Jane Faith, Carol Forbes, Jackie Hall, Nola Haynes, Chrissie Kendall, Chrissie Monk, Wanda Rokicki, Jane Winchester)